nginxinc/nginx-controller-lab/docs/class1/module1/lab1.rst

 Login to Controller as Samantha
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  1. From the Jumphost (all activities should be performed from the Jumphost)
+  1. Log in to the Jumphost (all activities should be performed from the Jumphost)
-  2. Using CHROME
+  2. Open the Chrome browser
   3. Enter the URL: https://10.1.1.5
-  4. Logon as Samantha using the username: `retail-dev@ACMEfinancial.net` with the password:  `Admin123!@#`
+  4. Log in as Samantha using the credentials:
+    - username: `retail-dev@ACMEfinancial.net`
+    - password:  `Admin123!@#`

 Review Samantha's view within Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^